Skip to main content.

 Special Scholarship Opportunities

 All applicants to the Bard Conservatory are eligible for scholarships, based on both need and musical ability.
-In addition, the Conservatory, through the generosity of donors and partner organizations, offers the following special scholarships to undergraduate applicants.
+Through the generosity of donors and partner organizations, the Conservatory also offers the following special scholarships to undergraduate applicants.

 These scholarships cover up to full tuition and up to full room and board costs at Bard.
 Two scholarships in each category are awarded each year to incoming students.